sass/sass-site/source/documentation/values/numbers.md

 {% render 'doc_snippets/number-units' %}

-{% markdown %}
 ## Precision

 {% compatibility 'dart: true', 'libsass: false', 'ruby: "3.5.0"', 'feature: "10 Digit Default"' %}
   LibSass and older versions of Ruby Sass default to 5 digits of numeric precision, but can be configured to use a different number.
 It's recommended that users configure them for 10 digits for greater accuracy and forwards-compatibility.
 {% endcompatibility %}

 Sass numbers are represented internally as 64-bit floating point values.
 They support up to 10 digits of precision after the decimal point when serialized to CSS and for the purposes of equality.
 This means a few different things:

 * Only the first ten digits of a number after the decimal point will be included in the generated CSS.

 * Operations like [`==`][] and [`>=`][] will consider two numbers equivalent if they're the same up to the tenth digit after the decimal point.

 * If a number is less than `0.0000000001` away from an integer, it's considered to be an integer for the purposes of functions like [`list.nth()`][] that require integer arguments.

 [`==`]: /documentation/operators/equality
 [`>=`]: /documentation/operators/relational
 [`list.nth()`]: /documentation/modules/list#nth
-{% endmarkdown %}

 {% codeExample 'precision', false %}
   @debug 0.012345678912345; // 0.0123456789